zleckron/cseduHackUMBC19/WorkshopNotes.md

     - Descriptive link text looks like this: `<a href="https://www.hackumbc.org/">HackUMBC Home Page 2019</a>`

 __Copyrights & Legal Stuff__
+1. Credit photos!
+Even though you should be using photos that are free, it's courteous to credit the photographer

 __Tips for Speed__
 HTML shortcuts in Sublime